Joecontrair/Joecontrair.github.io/Personal/BlogPage.md

 [Congruence and Contrapositive](Pages/3-21-Class.md)<br/>
 [Some more proofs](Pages/MoreHWProofs.md)<br/>
 ## Newer Number theory stuff
-I'm taking a tnumber theory course and I figured I'd do what I did with FOM and upload some proofs and stuff that we worked on <br/>
+I'm taking a number theory course and I figured I'd do what I did with FOM and upload some proofs and stuff that we worked on <br/>

 # Interesting things
 Here I'll probably just post links to random websites or just things I found interesting